zzz-lack/RIGIDCAT_ME370_UIUC/README.md

 # RIGIDCAT_ME370_UIUC
-four uiuc students is fish-touching in their walking machine project for ME370 class, 2022 fall semester
+Four uiuc students is fish-touching in their walking machine project for ME370 class, 2022 fall semester.
+They are:
+Jin, Zhenghao
+Li, Zhizhan
+Wang, Luren
+Zhu, Yuzheng